safakan/LLM-Flashcards-FastAPI/README.md

 ## 1.3 Understanding the Codebase
 The app runs from the single file main.py in the root directory, the rest in the diagram below are sub-directories of the repository.
 Modularized codebase aims to provide clear links within the application.
+Read the each section below to understand it in depth.

 ![Codebase](docs/images/understanding_codebase.png)

-### main.py
+###  root (directory)
+- main.py, readme.md, requirements.txt, test.db, LICENSE, git and docker files
+- ./main.py (app)
  - Runs the app itself.
-- - The environment variables are loaded.
+  - The environment variables are loaded.
-- - Ensures the database schema is prepared before the application starts serving requests.
+  - Ensures the database schema is prepared before the application starts serving requests.
-- - Adds all the routes and endpoints defined in routes(web.py) to the main application.
+  - Adds all the routes and endpoints defined in routes(web.py) to the main application.
-- - Mounts a directory to serve static files in a FastAPI application
+  - Mounts a directory to serve static files in a FastAPI application

-### templates
+### templates (directory)
-- has the template html files
+- Has the template html templates to be served e.g index.html

-### static
+### static (directory)
+- Has two sub-directories to handle static file serving
-- has the static files to be served
+ - js - has independent javascript modules to be used.

-routes/web.py
+ - styles - has independent css modules for styling.

+### routes (directory)
+- Main place to handle endpoints.
+Currently there's only a single file:
-- has the router set up and the jinja templates
+ - web.py has the router set up with all endpoints and the jinja templates

-- all routes are defined here
+### database (directory)

-database/models.py
+- database/models.py
  - contains all the data models

-database/database.py
+- database/database.py
  - connection to the database

+- database/query_database.py
+ - Database Query CLI Tool to query the database.
+  - python .\query_database.py --query "Select * from users"
+  - python .\query_database.py --file .\query.sql

+### auth (directory)
-auth/authentication.py
+- auth/authentication.py
-- handles password and user verification / hashing
+ - Handles password and user verification / hashing

+### chains (directory)
+- chains/create_deck_from_input.py
+ - Handles LLM chain to generate a deck from a text input in JSON format to be processed later on.

+### objects (directory)
+- A directory to store abstract objects that will have complex utilities in the app.
+ - currently there's only active_deck.py

+### docs (directory)
+- Anything related to documentation will be stored here.